erikhedb/ML_AI_Labs/README.md

 - Does multiple linear regresion say anything?
 - What are the most important factors for breast cancer?

-- Read up on the conclutions different classifyer algorithms
+- Read up on the conclutions for different classifyer algorithms
+- Run and compare the result

 Ref: [IJSBAR (Medical Journal)](https://core.ac.uk/download/pdf/387567227.pdf)